 - Inertial Navigation.
-With an inertial navigation system, as long as you know where were at a stationary point, the system can tell from changes of inertia where one is now.
+With an inertial navigation system, as long as you know where you started, the system can tell from changes of inertia where one is now.

 I suppose there are more.
 It has been awhile.
 But why does this matter?
 For me, there are some ways this corresponds to life:

 - Life has a chaotic feel to it that the ocean gives.
-It can be amazingly difficult to know where one is and what direction one needs to go it.
+It can be amazingly difficult to know where one is and what direction one needs to go.
 Without effective navigational skills and tools, one is likely to go in circles.
 Our social and physical context is very much in flux, and we need something to provide stability.

 - One needs a good unchanging reference.
-In navigation, the unchanging (or slowly changing) north star, magnetic field, inertial reference, geosynchronous satellites, and such, are needed.
+In navigation, the unchanging (or slowly changing) north star, earth’s magnetic field, inertial reference, geosynchronous satellites, and so forth, are needed.
 We need something stable to base our lives on.
-For Christians, God in His transcendance, and Christ in His imminence, provide our ground of being… the standard that we can get our bearings from.
+For Christians, God in His transcendence, and Christ in His imminence, provide our ground of being… the standard that we can get our bearings from.

-- You need some idea where you are.
+- One needs some idea where one is.
 Points of reference don’t help much unless you can interpret to the appropriate chart.
 In Christian thought, we need to gain some sense of who we are and what we need with respect to God and how to know more.
 One might call this a conversion experience… recognizing our shame and hope in Christ.